DECstation: DECstation 5000 Model 200 Series

-The DECstation 200 Series are high-end workstations.
+The DECstation 5000 Model 200 Series, code named "3MAX", are high-end workstations.
 Server configurations of the DECstation 500 Model 200, 240 and 260 were known as the DECsystem 5000 Model 200, 240 and 260 respectively.
 These systems only contain a CPU module, a system module and a power supply located on left side of the enclosure.
 They do not have any internal storage capability.
 Drives were intended to be installed in external single- or multiple-drive enclosures.
 These enclosures were connected to system via a SCSI connector located at the rear of the system.
 Alternatively, storage was to be provided by a file server accessed over a network.

 CPU subsystem

 Each member of the Model 200 Series had a unique CPU subsystem.
 The Model 200's CPU subsystem is located on the KN02 system module and contains a chipset composed of the R3000 CPU, R3010 FPU and R3220 MB (six-stage write/memory buffer).
 Also part of the subsystem is the processor's external 64 KB instruction cache and 64 KB write-through data cache.
 In contrast, the Model 240's CPU subsystem is located on a daughter card, the CPU module, and does not use a processor chipset, featuring a single 40 MHz R3400 instead.
 The R3400 integrates the R3000A CPU and the R3010 FPU in a single die and package.
 The processor's external 64 KB instruction cache and 64 KB data cache is connected to the R3400 by a 40 MHz bus that also serves as the datapath to the MB ASIC.
 The Model 260's CPU subsystem is also located on a CPU module daughter card, but it features a 120 MHz (60 MHz external) R4000 with internal instruction and data caches and an external secondary cache.
 The Model 260's CPU subsystem is unique in the Model 200 Series as it contains the boot ROM firmware, unlike the other members, which have their boot ROM located in the system module.
 This difference is due to the R4000 requiring different firmware that could not be replaced when upgrading a Model 240 to a Model 260.

+Differences in the provision of the CPU subsystem had an impact on the design of CPU upgrades to the DECstation range.
+"Snap-in" upgrades providing the R4000 CPU, designed as replacement CPU modules, were announced for "all current DECstations" in 1992.
+However, a CPU upgrade for the Model 200 required a replacement motherboard.